-Jeremiah Seraphine has been at the forefront of Chicago’s vibrant music scene for more than 10 years, both as a Producer/DJ and a promoter.
-He co-founded 3 Degrees Global, the Safe House and Revolutionary Music.
+Jeremiah Seraphine has been at the forefront of Chicago’s vibrant music scene since the late 90′s as a Producer/DJ and entrepreneur.
+He co-founded 3 Degrees Global, the Safe House, Revolutionary Music, and most recently, the music tech start-up Groovebug.
 He organized the 2007 Afrique Rhythm Fest, a two-day outdoor music festival, collaborating with the City of Chicago to bring performers from as far as Nigeria, Mali, Zimbabwe and Trinidad.
 He co-wrote, Forever, a house music hit that stayed on the Billboard Club Play Chart for more than 16 weeks.
 He is a writer who has worked as a contributing editor for 5 Magazine, a Chicago based house music magazine.
-He is also an acclaimed DJ who has performed in most major U.S. cities, England, Scotland, and Belgium under his given name and various aliases.
+He is also an acclaimed DJ who has performed in many major U.S. cities, England, Scotland, and Belgium under his given name and various aliases.

 Jeremiah was introduced to underground house music in the early 90s at a basement on Chicago’s west side.
 His electronic music education continued after moving to Gainesville, Florida to attend college.
 There he was introduced to a members-only nightclub called Simons where DJs from around the world were flown in to play for one of the world’s most receptive crowds.
 It was at Simon’s where Jeremiah became friends with one of his earliest DJ influences, DJ Chang.

 In 1996, Jeremiah moved back to Chicago to finish his B.A. at the University of Illinois at Chicago.
 During this time he began organizing loft parties with a fellow student Sanjay Meta.
 It was at these parties that Jeremiah first worked with DJs Heather, Lil John, and Jevon Jackson among others.